vwt-digital/ckan-control/functions/check-catalog-existence/README.md

 2. Each package's resources will be checked to make sure the resource is still existing;
 3. If a resource is not existing anymore, the function will raise a notification with the correct information.

-## Permission
+## Permissions
 This function depends on a Service Account (hereafter SA) with specific permissions to access project resources.
 Because the pre-defined roles within the platform doesn't suit our needs, a custom role has to be defined and assigned to the SA.
 To create a custom role within GCP you can follow [this guide](https://cloud.google.com/iam/docs/creating-custom-roles).
 The custom role must have the following permissions:
-- `bigquery.datasets.get`: Listing all BigQuery databases in a project
+- `bigquery.datasets.get`: Getting all BigQuery databases in a project
 - `cloudsql.databases.list`: Listing all Cloud SQL instance databases in a project
 - `cloudsql.instances.list`: Listing all Cloud SQL instances in a project
 - `pubsub.subscriptions.list`: Listing all Pub/Sub subscriptions in a project